How to Interpret Biblical Prophecy

 Road to Emmaus

 Messiah explained to two followers how to properly interpret the Prophet’s writings.
 Their preconceived notions of a hyper-literal reading had to lead them into a state of confusion.
-Messiah opened their eyes, first spiritually than physically.
+Messiah opened their eyes, first spiritually then physically.

 13 That very day two of them were going to a village named Emmaus, about seven miles from Jerusalem, 14 and talking with each other about all these things that had happened.
 15 While they were talking and discussing together, Jesus himself drew near and went with them.
 16 But their eyes were kept from recognizing him.
 17 And he said to them, “What is this conversation which you are holding with each other as you walk?”
 And they stood still, looking sad.
 18 Then one of them, named Cleopas, answered him, “Are you the only visitor to Jerusalem who does not know the things that have happened there in these days?”
 19 And he said to them, “What things?”
 And they said to him, “Concerning Jesus of Nazareth, who was a prophet mighty in deed and word before God and all the people, 20 and how our chief priests and rulers delivered him up to be condemned to death, and crucified him.
 21 But we had hoped that he was the one to redeem Israel.
 Yes, and besides all this, it is now the third day since this happened.
 22 Moreover, some women of our company amazed us.
 They were at the tomb early in the morning 23 and did not find his body; and they came back saying that they had even seen a vision of angels, who said that he was alive.
 24 Some of those who were with us went to the tomb, and found it just as the women had said; but him they did not see.”
 25 And he said to them, “O foolish men, and slow of heart to believe all that the prophets have spoken!
 26 Was it not necessary that the Christ should suffer these things and enter into his glory?”
 27 And beginning with Moses and all the prophets, he interpreted to them in all the scriptures the things concerning himself.